jmil/Bioe421_521-MicrocontrollerApplications/Lab_10--GitWorkflows/Lab10--GitWorkflows.md

 1. Add your partner's github user account, as well as your Instructor's github user account `jmil` as registered collaborators to your github project on http://github.com, and make sure you enable them to write changes to your repo.
 This will help with collaboration and troubleshooting as you progress.

-1. Submit the URL of your repo on Owlspace for today's Assignment, and **be sure to include** the github username of you and your teammate (you each need your own personal github account!).
+1. Submit the URL of your repo on Canvas.rice.edu course website for today's Assignment, and **be sure to include** the github username of you and your teammate (you each need your own personal github account!).

+## Final Project

+Work for the rest of lab class on your final project.
+Consult with your Instructor and TA, formulate ideas, make a working plan, and get to work!

 ## Shutdown Procedure